-If H.264 / MPEG-4 mode is selected, the video is streamed via RTSP protocol.
-There are four parameters for you to adjust the video performance:
+If MPEG-4 mode is selected, the video is streamed via RTSP protocol.
+There are four parameters provided in MPEG-4 mode which allow you to adjust the video performance:

 ■ Frame size

 You can set up different video resolution for different viewing devices.
 For example, set a smaller frame size and lower bit rate for remote viewing on mobile phones and a larger video size and a higher bit rate for live viewing on web browsers.
 Note that a larger frame size takes up more bandwidth.